primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/v2/approval-button-mgr.png)

 In the modal that appears, the manager can select "Approve" to approve the Case Plan, or "Not Approve" to reject it.
 Note that the manager can also use the "The form for" dropdown to select a different form to approve.
-The manager can also leave a comment about their decision to approve or reject the form.
-This will appear both on the approved / rejected form and in the Approvals form.
+The manager can also leave a comment on their decision, which will appear both on the approved / rejected form and in the Approvals form.

 ![](/img/v2/approval-mgr.png)